SysSec-KAIST/sigover_injector/README.md

 paper](https://syssec.kaist.ac.kr/pub/2019/sec19-yang-hojoon.pdf) for more details.
 If you are also interested in overshadowing unicast messages in LTE, please refer to our [36C3 talk](https://media.ccc.de/v/36c3-10801-sigover_alpha).

+## Injecting unicast message?

+You have to use a C-RNTI instead of the P-RNTI (when crafting the DCI message for the UE-specific space of the PDCCH).

+Also, you need to use other DCI formats (e.g. DCI Format 2A) according to the transmission mode.
+Using DCI Format 1A is only enough for the broadcast messages, which are transferred using a common search space in PDCCH.

+The transmission mode is informed through RRC Connection Setup and RRC Connection Reconfiguration message, and it varies according to the configuration of the base station.

+In addition, if you want to inject a MAC CE message, you don't have to care about the sequence numbers.
+However, you might have to consider the sequence numbers for messages on the higher layer.

 SigOver Manual Common
 ========